UCI-CARL/CARLsim4/README.md

 * carlsim - contains the source code of CARLsim.

-* doc - location of generated documentation.
+* doc - location of user-guide, tutorial, and source code for documentation.

 * projects - meant to contain user’s CARLsim projects, all it is not necessary to place project code here as long as the user.mk is configured